 ~ Keidi Keating, The Word Queen, Málaga, Spain (January-April 2012)

 Experience Elegance 8-Day Meal Plan

-Includes dinners such as Probiotic Salads and Creamy Cucumber Wraps; Lunches such as Raisin-Kale Muesli and Vanilla Fruit Medley; Breakfasts such as Chocolate Chia Pudding and Blackberry Carob Milk.
+Includes dinners such as Creamy Cucumber Wraps; Lunches such as Raisin-Kale Muesli and Vanilla Fruit Medley; Breakfasts such as Chocolate Chia Pudding and Blackberry Carob Milk.

 If you're thinking, "Yes!
 An exact step-by-step plan is just what I need to get on the right track!" then look at purchase options below.

 If you buy them all together, you save over $200!